 The cost for this rider isn’t typically very high since the majority of deaths fail to meet the criteria of the rider provision.
 Long-health illnesses that lead to death is more common than dying in a work-related or automobile accident.
 Most accidental deaths won’t cause long-term financial ruin as an extended illness can.

-While the accidental death benefit rider does cost less than a traditional policy, you should never have on alone.
-If you were to die because of some other reason other than an accident, your loved ones might not get the financial assistance they need to pay for your funeral or other expenses.
+While the accidental death benefit rider does cost less than a traditional policy, you should have both.
+If you were to die because of some other reason other than an accident (for example – a health related death), your loved ones won’t get the financial assistance they need to pay for your funeral or other expenses.
 Adding a rider like the accidental death benefit rider to your traditional life insurance policy ensures that your family will be protected no matter how you pass away.

 If you opt to buy this rider for your policy, be sure to find out which deaths are and are not covered.
 You also want to be sure it’s added to your quote when looking for life insurance with the accidental death benefit rider.